ZhangBohan233/GT-NILM/README.md

 The __NeuralNILM_Pytorch__ has provided conversion scripts for the commonly used NILM datasets in `nilmtk/dataset_converters/`, including REDD [4] and UK-DALE [5] we used.

+## Provided Results
+A subset of raw disaggregation outputs (i.e., model-generated appliance-level power consumption data) is included in this repository.
+* The disaggregation results for __House 1__ from the __REDD__ dataset are provided as .csv files in the `results/` directory.
+* The __UK-DALE__ disaggregation results are not included due to their large file size.
+* Results from __fine-tuned models__ are available in `experiment_examples/csv_ft/`.

+These CSV files contain time-series data representing the predicted appliance-level consumption, and can be used for further analysis or visualization.

 ## References
 [1] https://pytorch.org/